jgoley/Pollinate/readme.md

 #Pollinate™

-A marketplace for farmers where they can search for and hire beekeepers who offer pollination services.
+A marketplace where farmers can search for and hire beekeepers who offer pollination services.

 ##Solved problems:
 Relieves the burden on both farmers and beekeepers of finding service/clients.